 \subsection{The integrable XXZ spin-1/2 chain}

 The study of the behaviour of quantum integrable models at finite temperature was initiated by Yang and Yang \cite{YangYangNLSEThermodynamics} with the computation of the free energy of a gas of Bosons in one dimension interacting through a two-body delta-function potential.
-Their method, called the thermodynamic Bethe Ansatz (TBA), was later extended in the independent works of Gaudin and Takahashi so as to encompass the case of the XXZ spin-1/2 chain \cite{GaudinTBAXXZMassiveInfiniteSetNLIE,TakahashiTBAforXXZFiniteTinfiniteNbrNLIE} in the massive regime.
+Their method, nowadays called the thermodynamic Bethe Ansatz (TBA), was later extended in the independent works of Gaudin and Takahashi so as to encompass the case of the XXZ spin-1/2 chain \cite{GaudinTBAXXZMassiveInfiniteSetNLIE,TakahashiTBAforXXZFiniteTinfiniteNbrNLIE} in the massive antiferromagnetic regime.
 Subsequently, it was generalised to many other integrable models, most notably to the XXZ chain in the massless regime \cite{TakahashiSuzukiFiniteTXXZandStrings} and to the Hubbard model \cite{TakahashiTBAForHubbartFiniteT}.
 Extensive expositions of some of the more important applications of the TBA can be found in \cite{TakahashiThermodynamics1DSolvModels,TsvelikWiegmannReviewExactResultsMagneticAlloys}.

-The TBA approach relies on a number of \textit{ad hoc} assumptions which appear to be extremely hard to establish on rigorous grounds, at least at the present state of the art.
-In fact, the only case when the TBA based description of the thermodynamics could be established rigorously pertains to the Bose gas in one dimension subject to two-body delta function interactions.
-The closed formula for the free energy, conjectured in \cite{YangYangNLSEThermodynamics}, was proven in \cite{DorlasLewisPuleRigorousProofYangYangThermoEqnNLSE} by means of an evaluation of the large volume limit of the model's partition function with the help of Varadhan's lemma.
-Realising this program was possible owing to the particularly simple form of the Bethe Ansatz equations for this model.
-For other, more complicated models such as the XXZ chain, there seems to be no hope to make such kind of proof work.
+The TBA approach relies on a number of \textit{ad hoc} assumptions which appear to be extremely hard to establish on rigorous grounds, at least in the present state of the art.
+In fact, the only case when a TBA based description of the thermodynamics could be established rigorously pertains to the above mentioned Bose gas in one dimension.
+The closed formula for the free energy, conjectured in \cite{YangYangNLSEThermodynamics}, was proven in \cite{DorlasLewisPuleRigorousProofYangYangThermoEqnNLSE} by means of an evaluation of the large volume behaviour of the model's partition function with the help of Varadhan's lemma and large deviation estimates for the free fermion model obtained in \cite{LewisPuleZagrebnovLDPpourMesuresKacEtHardBosons}.
+Realising this program was possible owing to the particularly simple form of the Bethe Ansatz equations for the delta function Bose gas.
+For other, more complicated models, such as the XXZ chain, there seems to be no hope to make such kind of proof work.